 Following unsuccessful attempts at finding a travel buddy that

 1) was interested by the same destination I was interested in, and

 2) would be able – and willing! – to match my vacation dates

 forced me to the conclusion that always finding a travel buddy would be way trickier than I thought.

 I had to choose to choose between less frequent travels and using my vacation days when everyone else does (and risk getting stuck in the perils of the high season more often than not), or figure out another option.
 As I was already – and completely! – contaminated by the travel bug at that point, I wasn’t ready to give up on anything.
 I only had one solution: stop waiting for others and do things on my own. #StubbornBackpacker

 So traveling solo appeared like the next logical step in my “traveler’s evolution”.
-I won’t say that life forced it on me, but the circumstances – along with my desire to get away at least twice a year – geared me towards that option.
+I won’t say that life forced it on me.
+But the circumstances – along with my desire to get away at least twice a year – clearly geared me towards that option!
 (Turning to backpacking was the following step and this one came much quicker.
 It was a fast and quite natural transition, fed by my desire of complete travel freedom and increased mobility.)
 So in 2011, for the very first time, I took off with my smallest suitcase (didn’t own a backpack… yet!).
 Destination: London, Edinburgh, Dublin & Belfast!

 Probably the biggest perk of wandering by myself is the freedom that comes with it.
 I am free to do and see whatever “I” want.
 For how long “I” want.
 I can spend how little – or as much as – “I” choose on food, lodging, attractions, etc.